-One benefit of moving into an assisted living facility is that they provide transportation services for their residents.
+One benefit of moving into an assisted living facility is providing transportation services for its residents.
 The facility knows that its residents will have many medical appointments.
 So, most facilities will include transportation in the monthly fees.

 If you have an appointment, you just have to schedule it with the transportation service.
 When it is time for you to go to your appointment, whether it is to see your doctor, dentist, physical therapist, etc., you will get a ride to the doctor’s office and a ride back to the facility.